Deng Yubiao

-Deng Yubiao (邓宇彪 (Dèng Yǔbiāo); born 8 June 1997) is a Chinese footballer who currently plays for Chinese Super League side Chongqing Liangjiang.
+Deng Yubiao (邓宇彪 (Dèng Yǔbiāo); born 8 June 1997) is a Chinese footballer who currently plays for Meizhou Hakka.

 Club career

 Deng Yubiao moved aboard in 2013 and joined Portuguese side Oriental Dragon, who was founded by capital of China.
 He joined Campeonato de Portugal side Pinhalnovense in July 2016.
 On 28 August 2016, he made his senior debut in a 1–0 home win against Farense, coming on for Luís Leite in the injury time.

 Deng transferred to Chinese Super League side Guangzhou Evergrande Taobao in July 2017.
 He made his debut for the club on 18 March 2018 in a 1–0 home win over Henan Jianye, coming on as a substitute for Alan Carvalho in the 85th minute.

 On 27 February 2019, Deng was loaned to China League One side Guangdong South China Tiger for the 2019 season.